 - 2015 – Winner of CMS Critic Award’s “Best CMS for Personal Websites”

 Its extensive customisation library houses about 45,000 plugins and extensions – not to mention over 5,400 website themes to choose (and tweak) from.

 Since WordPress is an open source software, world’s best developers are exchanging knowledge and contributing their expertise, augmenting its functionality in order to adopt a plethora of usability as well as fix surfacing bugs and scripting issues.

 WordCamps and sense of community

 It’s always nice to meet, greet and rub elbows with people of similar interests and passions to yours.

 WordPress users and developers have been doubled year after year, hence, WordCamps and WordPress Meetups are created.
 These locally-organised events aim to bring all WordPress enthusiasts, bloggers, web devs and designers together to share experiences, knowledge and productive insights.

 WordCamps are global events and organised by Team Community with the help of volunteers, sponsors and guest speakers.
 It happens once a year in various countries and states.
 The WordCamp central website jots down the schedule of events and venues.

-In case you missed the news, WordCamp Sydney is officially scheduled on 28-29 July 2018 at UTS Building, Ultimo, NSW.
+In case you missed the news, WordCamp Sydney is officially scheduled for 28-29 July 2018 at UTS Building, Ultimo, NSW.